dart-kafka/kafka/README.md

 ### Current status

-This library is in it's early stages and is not ready for production deployments.
+This library is not ready for production deployments yet.
-However APIs are starting to settle already.

 This package is not published on Pub yet.
-Once APIs are stable enough I'm planning to release first beta which will be uploaded to Pub as well.
+Once APIs are stable enough first beta version will be uploaded to Pub.

 But if you feel adventurous you can try it out already.
 You can find some examples below.